Mixed-state entanglement and phase transitions in Einstein-Born-Infeld massive gravity: The relationship between the transport properties and mixed-state entanglement

 EWCS is a novel mixed-state entanglement measurement in holographic duality theory.
-In the Born-Infeld (BI) theory, we have identified a correlation between transport properties and EWCS \cite{Liu:2023rhd}.
+In the Born-Infeld (BI) theory, a coupling between the entanglement structure and the transport behavior has been discussed \cite{Liu:2023rhd}.
 Consequently, the exploration of this relationship is necessary.
-In figure \ref{fig:ewvt1}, we delve into the behavior of EWCS during the MIT at a specific temperature.
+In figure \ref{fig:ewvt1}, we delve into the behavior of EWCS during the effective MIT at a specific temperature.
 Our findings indicate that EWCS exhibits a monotonically decreasing trend with the rise in temperature.
 However, the second-order partial derivative of EWCS with respect to temperature presents a non-monotonic pattern.
-Intriguingly, the region exhibiting this non-monotonic behavior closely aligns with the phase transition point of MIT.
+Intriguingly, the region exhibiting this non-monotonic behavior closely aligns with the phase transition point of effective MIT.

-In addition to the aforementioned analysis, we have also examined the relationship between EWCS and DC-conductivity in the absence of an MIT phase transition.
-As depicted in figure \ref{fig:ewvt2}, the $\sigma_{DC}'(T)$ is less than $0$, indicating it always is the metallic phase.
-However, the EWCS and the second-order derivative of EWCS with respect to temperature exhibit monotonic behavior when the MIT phase transition is absent.
-This behavior suggests that the non-monotonic behavior is exclusive to instances where the MIT phase transition occurs.
+In addition to the aforementioned analysis, we have also examined the relationship between EWCS and DC conductivity in the absence of an effective MIT phase transition.
+As depicted in figure \ref{fig:ewvt2}, the $\sigma_{\mathrm{DC}}'(T)$ is less than $0$, indicating it is always in the metallic phase.
+However, the EWCS and the second-order derivative of EWCS with respect to temperature exhibit monotonic behavior when the effective MIT phase transition is absent.
+This behavior suggests that the non-monotonic behavior is exclusive to instances where the effective MIT phase transition occurs.
 Furthermore, we have explored the relationship between EWCS and other entanglement measures.
 For instance, HEE is a widely used measure of entanglement, but it is notably susceptible to the influence of thermal entropy \cite{Yang:2023wuw, Liu:2023rhd, Ling:2015dma}.
-In figure \ref{fig:heevt1}, we present the behavior of HEE during an MIT phase transition.
+In figure \ref{fig:heevt1}, we present the behavior of HEE during an effective MIT phase transition.
 Both HEE and its second-order derivative with respect to temperature display monotonic behavior as the temperature increases.
 Moreover, the large width of HEE is determined by the thermal entropy, and the behavior of $S_E$ is similar to the entropy density $s$.
 Both the entropy density $s$ and HEE $S_E$ exhibit monotonic behavior, and their higher-order terms are consistently monotonic.